mohamuhsin/rock-paper-scissors/README.md

 Create another variable named computerChoice, and set it equal to the result of calling getComputerChoice().

 Under both of these variables, use console.log to print them to the console.

+#13 Finally, let’s determine who won.

+Inside the playGame() function, call the determineWinner() function.
+Pass in the userChoice and computerChoice variables as its parameters.
+Make sure to put this function call inside of a console.log() statement so you can see the result.

+Then, to start the game, call the playGame() function on the last line of your program.